-There are so many people suffer from back pain and don’t know how to find relief.
+There are so many people suffering from back pain who don’t know how to find relief.
 Today I would like to share a few movements that heal back pain.
 But before I go into the movements I wanted to share a story with you.
 A couple of weeks ago I went hiking at Hitchcock Nature Center with my family.
 I’ve lived in this area for quite some time, over 25 years and I’m ashamed to admit I have never gone to the Hitchcock Nature Center before.
 My family and I were looking for something to do; My wife and I came up with the idea we would head up there because we had never been.

 You need to go check it out because it is so incredibly cool.
 We had such an amazing experience!
 It was hard for me to believe we had such an awesome park just minutes from town.
 We hiked through the hills and these trails made us feel like were somewhere else.
 I’ve got to admit, this place is truly a hidden gem.
 It is really awesome to just get out in nature and be able to bond with my family.
 These trails winds through the Bluffs and has the most incredible views of Missouri Valley River.
 We had so much fun climbing the observation tower and trying to identify all the birds.
 Even picking out just the right walking stick in the woods.